 Running the activity:

-- As a group, decide on a full-body pose that will signify each element (e.g. Rock – each person of one group will bend down and hug their knees and curl into a ball so they look like a rock; Scissors – each person of one group will stand with legs shoulder-width apart and both arms up and hands behind the head so they look like a scissor).
+- As a group, decide on a full-body pose that will signify each element (e.g. Rock – each person of one group will bend down and hug their knees and curl into a ball so they look like a rock; Scissors – each person of one group will stand with legs apart and hands on waist so they look like a scissor).

 - After the poses are decided, break participants into two groups.
 For each round, each group will need to do one of the poses (everyone in each group will need to do the same pose).
 Each group will have 20 seconds to strategize.